anvaka/common-words/README.md

 explore visualizations - please click here (TODO: link).
 I'll be waiting for you here :).

-# Why?
+# Why word clouds?

-Word clouds in general are considered bad for several reasons (taking words out of their context, scaling them to fit inside a picture, or dropping words if they don't fit at all).
+Word clouds in general are considered bad for several reasons:

+* They take words out of their context.
+So `good` does not necessarey mean something is good.
+* They scale words to fit inside a picture.
+So the size of the word cannot be trusted;
+* They drop some common words (like `a`, `the`, etc.)

 However, I was always fascinated by word cloud algorithm, that fits set of words inside given shape.

 I spent last couple months of my spare time, developing my own word cloud algorithm.